Vastly accelerate software development. Create unprecedented growth.

 Peter will demonstrate how the goals of Agile invariably come into conflict with commercial business drivers.
 This conflict inevitably slows operational performance and prevents Agile from delivering its full performance potential.

 This workshop will also offer a solution that unleashes Agile from its constraints so that output can be quickly scaled.
-We call it Steady Pace.
+We call it Pace.

 Peter will demonstrate that this solution leverages Agile’s enormous strengths while adding a simple but essential injection to identify and schedule against a system constraint.